 Did you not see many results?
 If you’re looking for a really niche term you may not see many results.
 In this case you could change your search term a little bit.
 Or move the slider across so it will show results from all 5 levels.
 Then once the search results are showing use the order function to show by the “lowest price” first, this is how it looks.
 This option is available on mobile devices.

-That will show you lots more results but still guarantee you see the cheapest at the beginning.
+That will show you many more results but still guarantee you see the cheapest at the beginning.

 If the smallest size won’t do let’s get on to ways to keep the cost as low as possible.

-Two more options to keep your costs as low as possible
+Two more options to keep your costs low

 If the smaller image sizes are suitable then great.
 If not there are a couple of things you can try and do to keep your costs down.
 You have two options.